thquad/learn-angular/documentation/NgRx/reducers.md

 }),
 ```

-Adding reducers to the store service is usually done by defining an `AppState` and adding all the reducers to a `ActionReducerMap`.
+Adding multiple reducers to the store service is usually done by defining an `AppState` and adding all the reducers to a `ActionReducerMap`.

 ```typescript
 interface AppState {